smailmouharrar/RM/README.md

-# Measures of  Risk  : custom Python module code to build and analyse efficient portfolio strategies.
+# Measures of  Risk  : Custom python module code to build and analyse efficient portfolio strategies.

 Welcome to my repository for return and risk measures with python.
 An efficient Portfolio produces the best possible expected level of return for the level of risk, or the lowest risk for a target return...